Anxiety Disorders and Anxiety Attacks

 Treatment for anxiety disorders

 Anxiety disorders respond very well to therapy—and often in a relatively short amount of time.
 The specific treatment approach depends on the type of anxiety disorder and its severity.
-But in general, most anxiety disorders are treated with behavioral therapy, medication, or some combination of the two.
+But in general, most anxiety disorders are treated with therapy, medication, or some combination of the two.

 Cognitive-behavioral therapy and exposure therapy are types of behavioral therapy, meaning they focus on behavior rather than on underlying psychological conflicts or issues from the past.